 Reach for this book when your child feels invisible in the classroom or struggles with the feeling that their unique way of learning and being isn't understood by authority figures.
 It is a gentle, rhythmic plea for empathy and recognition within the school environment.
 The story follows a child who yearns for their teacher and peers to look past the surface and appreciate their internal world and special talents.
 It is perfect for children ages 4 to 8 who are navigating the social complexities of elementary school.
 Parents choose this book to open a dialogue about self-worth and to help children articulate their needs to the adults in their lives, fostering a sense of belonging and confidence.

-This book can be read cold.
-It is very straightforward, though parents may want to pause on pages that describe specific feelings of being 'hidden' to ask if the child has ever felt that way.
+This book is generally straightforward, but parents may want to be prepared to discuss feelings of being overlooked or misunderstood.
+Pausing on pages that describe these feelings can create an opportunity for your child to share their own experiences.
 A parent might choose this after hearing their child say, 'My teacher doesn't like me,' or 'Nobody played with me because I'm not like them.'
-It is a tool for the child who feels like a 'misfit.'
+It can be a helpful resource for children who feel like they don't quite fit in or who struggle to express their feelings of being different.

 For a 4-year-old, the focus remains on the rhythmic cadence and the basic idea of being a good friend.
 An 8-year-old will grasp the deeper metaphors regarding advocacy and the importance of being seen for who they truly are.